stevedekorte/strvct.net/docs/ProjectOverview.md

 ### Importing and Exporting

 Drag and drop of domain objects into the UI and out of it for export is also supported.
 Domain objects can register for which MIME type they can exported to and imported from.
-For example, if a domain object supports it, it can be dragged out of one browser window unto a user's desktop, or even dropped into another Strvct app that accepts that MIME type.
-Domain objects have a standard property which lists it's valid subnode types, and this can be used validate drops and auto generate subnodes for imported data.
+For example, if a domain object supports it, it can be dragged out of one browser window onto a user's desktop, or even dropped into another Strvct app that accepts that MIME type.
+Domain objects have a standard property which lists its valid subnode types, and this can be used to validate drops and auto generate subnodes for imported data.

 ### JSON Schema

 Domain objects can automatically generate JSON Schema for themselves based on their properties and annotations.
-These schemas are be used to export meta data about the domain model, which is particularly usefule when interacting with Large Language Models.
+These schemas are be used to export metadata about the domain model, which is particularly usefull when interacting with Large Language Models.

 ### UI Synchronization